russhwolf/multiplatform-settings/README.md

 ## Building

-The project includes multiple CI jobs configured using Azure pipelines.
-On PRs or updates to the `main` branch, the script in `azure-pipelines.yml` runs.
-This builds the library and runs unit tests for all platforms across Linux, Mac, and Windows hosts.
+The project includes multiple CI jobs configured using Github Actions.
+On PRs or updates to the `main` branch, the build will run the scripts in `build-linux.yml`, `build-macos.yml`, `build-windows.yml`, and `validate-gradle-wrapper.yml`.
+These builds the library and runs unit tests for all platforms across Linux, Mac, and Windows hosts.
 In addition, the library build artifacts are deployed to the local maven repository and the sample project is built for the platforms on which it is implemented.
 This ensures that the sample remains in sync with updates to the library.

-An addition pipeline is defined in `azure-pipelines-deploy.yml`, which runs whenever a tag is pushed to the remote.
+An addition build script is defined in `deploy.yml`, which runs on a manual trigger.
 This builds the library for all platforms and uploads artifacts to staging on Maven Central.
 Uploaded artifacts must still be published manually

 ## License